MtnBiker/Photo-Renaming-gpsCoords/README.md

 ### Notes

-I'm very much an neophyte Ruby script writer, so at best use this as a guideline.
+I'm very much a neophyte Ruby script writer, so at best use this as a guideline.
 Use at your own risk.
 I pretty much learned Ruby to write this script.